junyang99/IS424/README.md

 2. Install Dependencies

-Make sure you have Python installed, then install the required packages:
+Make sure you have Python installed, then install the required packages: streamlit, pandas, tensorflow, wordcloud, numpy, matplotlib, pickle, scikit-learn etc

-pip install -r requirements.txt

 3. Train the Model (if not already trained)